Training-Free Sketch-Guided Diffusion with Latent Optimization: Proposed Method

 \subsubsection{Domain Gap among Inverted Noise Latents}

-Despite its success in image editing, we find that the inherent generation tendency of the inverted initial noise obtained with DDIM inversion limits the effectiveness of these methods~\cite{tumanyan2023plug, hertz2022prompt}, especially when the input image, such as a sketch, deviates from the natural image domain.
+Despite their success in image editing, methods such as~\cite{tumanyan2023plug, hertz2022prompt} face limitations when applied to inputs outside the natural image domain—such as sketches.
+We observe that the inherent generation tendency of the initial noise latent obtained via DDIM inversion significantly restricts performance in such cases.

-We conducted a simple experiment to assess whether the distributions of inverted natural and sketch images follow a Gaussian distribution to investigate the domain gap between sketch and image.
-We randomly selected 100 real images, along with 200 sketch images (100 from the ImageNet-Sketch dataset and 100 from the Sketchy database), and applied 50 steps of DDIM inversion to each of them.
-As depicted in Fig.~\ref{fig:initial-generation-tendency}, while inverted natural images still adhere to the standard Gaussian distribution, inverted sketch distributions deviate significantly.
-The inverted sketch distributions maintain a mean close to zero but exhibit a significantly smaller variance, indicating a noticeable domain gap from the natural image domain.
-In Fig.~\ref{fig:initial-generation-tendency}, we also show that the diffusion model fails to generate realistic images with DDIM when the initial noise latent is inverted from a sketch.
-This observation makes noise latent from sketches inferior to that from real images for generating new images.
-Consequently, this limitation hinders the application of editing techniques that rely on noise inverted from images due to distribution misalignment between inverted sketches and real images.
+To investigate this issue, we conducted an experiment to examine whether the inverted noise distributions of natural and sketch images follow a standard Gaussian distribution.
+Specifically, we randomly selected 100 real images, along with 200 sketches (100 from the ImageNet-Sketch dataset and 100 from the Sketchy database), and applied 50 steps of DDIM inversion to each sample.
+As shown in Fig.~\ref{fig:initial-generation-tendency}, inverted latents from natural images remain close to the standard Gaussian distribution.
+In contrast, inverted sketch latents exhibit a much lower variance, despite having a similar mean, indicating a significant deviation from the natural image domain.
+Furthermore, Fig.~\ref{fig:initial-generation-tendency} illustrates that when using sketch-inverted noise latents as the starting point for DDIM generation, the model fails to produce realistic images.
+This demonstrates that sketch-derived noise latents are less effective for generation compared to those from real images.
+These findings highlight a key limitation: editing methods that rely on noise inverted from real images perform poorly on sketches due to this underlying distribution misalignment, thereby restricting their applicability in sketch-to-image tasks.